 Unless you are really skilled, you should not buy an expensive drone.
 Not unless you are so rich that you are willing to crash a $2500 drone without batting an eyelid.

 Slick advertising seems to have created the impression that quadcopters are a breeze to fly and just about anyone can handle any kind of drone without lots and lots of prior training.
-That simply is not true.
+While some of the best drones are relatively easy to fly these days, it is not always true.
 Think back to the time when you were learning to ride a bike or drive a car.
 This can be just as complicated and hard to learn.
 Learning to handle an expensive six or eight channel quadcopter will require hours and hours of training with simpler models and perhaps even with a simulator.
 There simply is not shortcut to this.

 You simply cannot learn to fly a complicated drone right after reading the quick start guide.
 Before you buy a drone, it would be good to know if it's suitable for beginners - if you are indeed just getting started.